4383/4383.github.io/_posts/2019-2-6-resize-linux-logical-volume.markdown

 ### Remove the /home logical volume

-Now by using the `lvremove` command you need to remove the `/home` logical volume:
+By using the `lvremove` command you need to remove the `/home` logical volume:

 ```shell
 $ lvremove "${VGINFO}/home"